JuliaInterop/Clang.jl/README.md

 ## Users

+Clang.jl tends to be used on large codebases, often with multiple API versions to support.
+Building a generator requires some customization effort, so for small libraries the initial investment may not pay off.

 * [Gtk.jl](https://github.com/JuliaLang/Gtk.jl): Julia Gtk bindings (uses heavily customized generator)
 * [CUDArt.jl](https://github.com/JuliaGPU/CUDArt.jl): Bindings to the CUDA Runtime library
 * [CUFFT.jl](https://github.com/JuliaGPU/CUFFT.jl): Bindings to CUDA FFT library